JoshuaEnglish/tasker/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tasker's documentation!
+Welcome to Tasker's documentation!
 ==================================

-Contents:
+Tasker is another text-based file that follows some of Gina Trapani's Todo.txt format and interface rules.

+Tasker is extensible, allowing users to write their own commands and subprograms.

+Using Tasker:

 .. toctree::
    :maxdepth: 2

+   basic_usage